 The Multi Stage Collector (MSCTM) concept for ultra-fine particulate control offers significant improvements over current state-of-the-art technology.
-The new MSCTM design provides a synergistic combination of both single- and two-stage electrostatic precipitation while incorporating an additional collector-stage by filtering the gas exiting the collector through a barrier collector-zone.
-This arrangement ensures that essentially all dust would be detained in this final stage.
+The new MSCTM design provides a synergistic combination of both single- and two-stage electrostatic precipitation while the two-stage precipitator with relatively uniform electric field.
+In these regions, particles are collected on both plates and on the porous barrier elements, which also act as the final filtering stage.